skyylex/skyylex.github.io/_posts/_nsobject-internals-autorelease.md

 - `static size_t const SIZE = PAGE_MAX_SIZE;` - actual size of the allocated pool page.
 - `id *next` - pointer to the current autoreleased object.
 When autorelease pool needs to keep track on one more autoreleased object, it shifts `next` pointer value with and store object pointer: `*next++ = obj;`.
 - `pthread_t const thread;` - initialized with `pthread_self()` value, which is POSIX descriptor of the current thread.
-Used as a guard variable for verification purposes.
-AutoreleasePoolPage has a lot of verifications inside implementation to crash execution thread in case of any diff between initial stored thread descriptor and actual execution thread.
+Used as a guard variable for verification purposes. `AutoreleasePoolPage` has a lot of verifications inside implementation to crash execution thread in case of any diff between initial stored thread descriptor and actual execution thread.
 - `AutoreleasePoolPage *const parent;` and `AutoreleasePoolPage *child;` - pointers which provide linked list implementation of the autoreleasePoolPages.

 This information was retrieved by investigation of the separate fields usage and analysis of their declaration.
 However, we have also available methods and execution flow, which could provide us another side of the picture.

-Let's go back to the AutoreleasePoolPage::autorelease and go through the execution branches.
+Let's go back to the `AutoreleasePoolPage::autorelease` and go through the execution branches.

 - `static inline id autorelease(id obj)` - is just a wrapper with a few simple verifications calls `autoreleaseFast`
     - `static inline id autoreleaseFast(id obj)` - these function presents actual logic to us:

-    AutoreleasePoolPage provides a pagination mechanism to fill autorelease pool with objects using page portions.
+    `AutoreleasePoolPage` provides a pagination mechanism to fill autorelease pool with objects using page portions.
 There are two types of pages:

 - `static inline AutoreleasePoolPage *hotPage();` - this page is the most recent AutoreleasePoolPage instance stored right into the thread specific memory.
 - `static inline AutoreleasePoolPage *coldPage();` - is the most "old" page.

 Pages are used as a containers for autorelease object pointers.
 What does it mean?
-Page has explicit size defined with SIZE field.
+Page has explicit size defined with `SIZE` field.
 It rather simple pointer arithmetic to get object memory bounds.
 Initially pointer has start address of the allocated for class memory, it's lower bound.
 If we know size (and we know), we can calculate upper bound by simple addition.
 So we know how much objects can we place.
 From the class declaration we know that `next` is responsible for keeping pointers to the autoreleased objects.
-To simplify explanation I created rough layout of the AutoreleasePoolPage:
+To simplify explanation I created rough layout of the `AutoreleasePoolPage`:

 ![AutoreleasePoolPage Layout]({{ site.url }}/assets/autoreleasepoolpage_layout.png)

 Initially, `next` is empty and points to the first slot for `(id *)autoreleased` object.
 It's right behing the values of the instance variables section .
 When object arrives for autoreleasing `next` pointer value is filled with the pointer to the autoreleased object and after that shifted to the next cell using C-based pointers arithmetic.

 Ok, the most usual case when there is at least one existing pool page is explained.
 But if initially there is no pool page, what's in that case?
 And what about full page issue?
-The answer is pretty clear new empty AutoreleasePoolPage should be created.
+The answer is pretty clear new empty `AutoreleasePoolPage` should be created.
 In both cases it will stored as a hot page, the difference is that the 2nd case with full page will set pointers for `page->parent` and `page->child` to keep linked list sequence.

 So the execution tree looks like: